Voices Of

 Caitlín Matthews

 Caitlín Matthews is the author of over 85 books, including The Art of Celtic Seership, The Celtic Book of the Dead and The Lost Book of the Grail.
-She is acknowledged internationally as an authority on the ancestral and spiritual traditions of the Sister Islands of Britain and Ireland.
-Her research, translation, and practical engagement with the worlds between have brought many students to a deeper understanding of the Celtic and Ancestral traditions.
-Caitlín is a co-founder of the Foundation for Inspirational and Oracular Studies (FÍOS), which is dedicated to the sacred arts that shape the landscape of the soul via vision, dream and memory.
-FÍOS hosts masterclasses with exemplars of living, oracular, and sacred traditions that are rarely recorded in writing, or given an honourable place in modern society, but which form the bedrock of ancestral cultural heritage.
-She is a member of the Guild of Mythographers, and lives in Oxford, UK where she has had a shamanic healing practice for 34 years.
+She is acknowledged internationally as an authority on the ancestral spiritual traditions of Britain and Ireland.
+Caitlín is a co-founder of the Foundation for Inspirational and Oracular Studies (FÍOS), which is dedicated to the sacred arts that shape the landscape of the soul, via vision, dream and memory.
+This foundation hosts masterclasses with exemplars of living, oracular and sacred traditions that are rarely recorded in writing, or given an honourable place in modern society, but which form the bedrock of ancestral culture heritage.
+She lives in Oxford, UK.

 Eimear Burke